ebi-ait/hca-ebi-wrangler-central/docs/SOPs/After_export/update_corrupted_file.md

 ### 6. ensure staging area is cleaned

 Make sure that staging area has been cleared from other files that might cause validation to fail.
-If you are SURE that the contents of staging area for this project can be repopulated use the following command
+The following command will clear up the whole project from staging area.

+CAUTION!
+Make sure that all contents of directory are intended to be removed (or not updated).
+If ingest is not working we would not be able to re-populate with files deleted here!
 ```shell
 gsutil -m rm -r gs://broad-dsp-monster-hca-prod-ebi-storage/prod/<project-uuid>
 ```